shapeoko/Docs/content/wiring.md

 * Expandable Braiding
 * Heat shrink tubing
 * Heat source (heat gun or (hair) blow dryer)
-* 4 Position Terminal Block x 3
+* 4 Position Terminal Block x 3 pcs.
 * 4-conductor wire (shielded, in addition to the 4 color-coded copper conductors there is a steel "drain wire" which may be _optionally_ be connected to ground at the controller end, but should be trimmed off with the shielding at the motor end)
 * Razor Blade (wire stripper)

+The following are used to mount the terminal blocks, but zip ties may be used instead.

+* 2.5mm Hex key
 * 5.5mm wrench
-* 2.5mm Hex key
-* M3 x 16mm SHCS x 6
+* M3 x 16mm SHCS x 6 pcs.
-* M3 flat washer x 12
+* M3 flat washer x 12 pcs.
-* M3 hex nut x 6
+* M3 hex nut x 6 pcs.

 [click here to view these instructions](wiring_2.html)